 A01:2021-Broken Access Control

-Access controls enforce policies so that users are unable to act outside of their intended permissions.
+Access controls enforce policies so users cannot act outside their intended permissions.
 Failures generally lead to unauthorised information disclosure or modification, destruction of data, or performing an organisation function outside a user’s restrictions.

 Injection occurs when suspicious data is sent to an interpreter as part of a command or query.
 An example of this could be a malicious user controlling the response generated by an application and managing the servers, thus deceiving the interpreter to carry out unintended commands or access data without proper authorisation.